michaelrkytch/michaelrkytch.github.io/_posts/2015-04-19-clj-buffer-efficiency.md

 categories: [Programming, Clojure]
 ---

 Recently, I had need of a fixed-size buffer with a first-in-first-out eviction policy for use in a context of single-reader, multi-writer concurrency.
-Since I only really needed to cache a set of objects, I did not need and associative data structure.
-The right abstraction seemed to be a persistent, fixed-length stack -- push new element on the tail, and automatically evict elements from the head when the structure reaches its maximum capacity.
+Since I only really needed to cache a set of objects, I did not need an associative data structure.
+The right abstraction seemed to be a persistent, fixed-length stack -- push new elements on the tail, and automatically evict elements from the head when the structure reaches its maximum capacity.

 Exploring different implementation options turned out to be a good way to learn more about the internals of persistent data structures, and the specific characteristics of those offered in the Clojure core language, particularly the persistent vector.

+I have recently read the excellent series of blog posts by [@hyPiRion](https://twitter.com/hyPiRion) on the implementation of [persistent data structures](http://hypirion.com/musings/understanding-persistent-vector-pt-1).
+Also, [The Joy of Clojure](http://www.manning.com/fogus2) has a good, concise review of persistent data structures, and covers the limitations of persistent vectors.

-I considered a ring buffer design, a naive vector-based design, an implementation on top of clojure.lang.PerisistentQueue and an implementation on top of clojure.core.rrb-vector.
-If you just want to know the answer, skip to the rrb-vector section.
+For my data structure, I considered a ring buffer design, a naive vector-based design, an implementation on top of clojure.lang.PerisistentQueue and an implementation on top of clojure.core.rrb-vector.
+If you just want to read the conclusion, skip to the rrb-vector section.

 ### Ring buffer implementation